Anti-Human Data Analysis

 Missing context and human perspective of collected information

-This incomplete information completely misses the motives, purposes, reasons for why certain things happen.
-Analyzing the husk of myself – one so shallow that it can be represented by a single data table – is a crime against humanity.
+This incomplete information completely misses the motives, purposes, and reasons for why certain things happen.
+Analyzing the husk of myself – one so shallow that it can be represented by a data table – is a crime against humanity.
 It whittles away all the human aspects of life into easily definable chunks for the computer.
 In doing so it strips away all the things that make me human.
 Databases treat me like a number and not a human, like a product with my barcode, SKU and item characteristics, and it is wildly unethical to analyze that data and make decisions that impact my life, as if this shallow representation of me is even close to the human being I am.
 Models are built to approve a loan application or determine insurance pricing, from nothing but a husk of who the person applying is.

 Take all the data the world has on me and try to build a Daniel.
 You won’t even get close.
 Digital information systems are too rigid to effectively reflect what happens in the world around us or provide a picture more than a shallow interpretation of a person.